 “Still, it seems like a creationist ought to have something to say about all this human evolution and fossil and genetics business.
 A few thoughts come to mind.
 First, it’s a lot to take in.
 Listening to the standard creationist rhetoric, you might think that “all the evidence supports creation,” but the reality is a lot more complicated.
 I do believe in the end that it will all make sense within the creationist paradigm, but in the here and now, it’s not always obvious how to interpret this or that piece of data.
 The story of human origins is much, much more challenging than just affirming a “historical Adam.”

 Dr. Wood is challenged by the data he sees.
 He is able to maintain his faith and beliefs even while challenged by the data.
 This is partly because he has developed a healthy respect for science and has always been able to hear all the data and not feel that he has to have every answer right away.

-He ends his post in a way that I truly wish I could say I thought all the time and am glad he reminds me of why I became a scientists.
+He ends his post in a way that I wish were better reflected in my own thoughts and I am glad he reminds me of why I became a scientists.

 “At the end of the day, I’m an explorer.
 I’m standing on the edge of an amazing frontier.
 Every new fossil discovery is another corner of that frontier opened up.
 Every new genome sequenced is a map to parts hitherto unknown.
 I say we have nothing to fear.
 I say let’s go explore!”